marcusgia2505/LIONESS_doc/docs/040_reference_manual.rst

 Text above
 **********

 Define the question to which the participants will answer.
-It will be located where ‘radioline’ is in the example.
+It will be located where *radioline* is in the example.

 Variable name
 *************

 You can set the name of the variable of the numeric input.
-This will be handy later on when you have to use the participant’s answers in Javascript or for analysis.
+This will be handy later on when you have to use the participant's answers in Javascript or for analysis.

 Minimum